casey/just/README.md

 ```

 Backslash line continuations can also be used in interpolations.
 The line
-following the backslash must start with the same indentation as the recipe
+following the backslash must be indented.
-body, although additional indentation is accepted.

 ```just
 recipe: